Wildboar-Software/directory/apps/meerkat-docs/docs/roadmap.md

 at this time.
 However, the very high-level roadmap for Meerkat DSA can be broken down to the following versions.

+## Version 2.3.0 - Relaxation

+This update will allow Meerkat DSA to internally modify the filter used in search operations (if requested by the user, or configured via service administration) to return more entries if the search is producing too few results and/or return fewer entries if the search is producing too many results.

+Support for the `overspecifiedFilter` control may be added to this version as well.

-## Version 2.2.0 - Hierarchy Selection and Cross References
+## Version 2.4.0 - Cross References

-This update will introduce support for hierarchical selections.
-This means that searches can traverse a "virtual" hierarchy that lays atop the real hierarchical structure of the DIT.
-This update will also introduce support for cross references, allowing DSAs to share routing information pertaining to other known DSAs.
+This update will introduce support for cross references, allowing DSAs to share routing information pertaining to other known DSAs.
 This will allow the entire DIT to become more discoverable and performant.

-## Version 2.3.0 - Service Administration
+## Version 2.5.0 - Service Administration

 This update will introduce support for service administrative areas.
 This allows directory administrators to limit (including rate limit) what kind of searches may be performed.
 Service administrative areas can set a "lower boundary" on subtree searches.

-## Version 2.4.0 - Schema Update ("Wildboar Schema")
+## Version 2.6.0 - Schema Update ("Wildboar Schema")

 This update will introduce thousands of new schema objects defined by Wildboar Software into the default schema.
 This is desirable so that X.500 directories